Finitary coding and Gaussian concentration for random fields: Applications and examples

-is the partition function (normalization).
+and $[y_\Lambda]:=\{x\in B^{\Z^d}:x_\Lambda=y_\Lambda\}$ denotes the corresponding cylinder set.
 For absolutely summable interactions there exists at least one shift-invariant Gibbs measure.
-A Gibbs measure is said to be extremal if it cannot be written as a nontrivial convex combination of other Gibbs measures; in the shift-invariant setting, this is equivalent to ergodicity.
+A Gibbs measure is called \emph{extremal} if it cannot be written as a nontrivial convex combination of other Gibbs measures; in the shift-invariant setting, this is equivalent to ergodicity.
 Typically $\Phi$ depends on parameters such as inverse temperature or fugacity.
 When $\nu$ is a Gibbs measure, it induces a Gibbs random field $Y=(Y_i)_{i\in\Z^d}$ with law $\nu$.

-In the setting of absolutely summable interactions, \cite{kulske2003} proved that Gaussian concentration holds in the Dobrushin uniqueness regime \footnote{In that paper, shift invariance is not assumed, the alphabet $B$ is allowed to be a standard Borel space, and $\Z^d$ may be replaced by an arbitrary countably infinite set.}.